-Bridges are not mere physical structures; they are vital conduits of connectivity, trade, and regional development.
+Bridges are not mere physical structures; they are a vital conduits of connectivity, trade, and regional development.
 The importance of resilient bridges cannot be overstated.
-Resilience in bridges has multifaceted significance ^[3,4].
-Bridges play a a) Economic Significance of Resilient Bridges
+Resilience in bridges has multifaceted significance [3,4].
+Bridges play a crucial role in bolstering economic development and ensuring the well-being of communities.

-- Regional Development: Resilient bridges enable the efficient transportation of goods and people, fostering economic growth and trade.
-Regions experience increased economic activity, investment, and industrial development. - Reduced Disruptions: Bridges that can withstand and quickly recover from disruptions caused by natural disasters or unforeseen events minimize economic losses and ensure that trade and businesses can continue to operate.
+- ➤ Regional Development: Resilient bridges enable the efficient transportation of goods and people, fostering economic growth and trade.
+Regions experience increased economic activity, investment, and industrial development. - ➤ Reduced Disruptions: Bridges that can withstand and quickly recover from disruptions caused by natural disasters or unforeseen events minimize economic losses and ensure that trade and businesses can continue to operate.